19946-Dresden-St/projet_outil_versionning/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Write a precise description of the issue, detailing it as much as possible.

 **To Reproduce**
-Steps to reproduce the behavior:
+Type all the steps to recreate the issue:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Precisely describe what the issue produces.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+You may add screenshots to make your descriptions clearer if you think it is relevant.

-**Desktop (please complete the following information):**
+**Complete these pieces of information about the desktop:**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]